DaskalakisGeorgios/Deep-Learning-Algorithms/README.md

 Next, create a build directory within the project and run cmake to configure the build.
 When cmake is run, a script is launched (CMakePreBuild.sh) that will install any required dependencies and download DNN models for you.

-Omit if working directory is already jetson-inference from above
+Omit if working directory is already jetson-inference from above.
 - cd jetson-inference
 - mkdir build
 - cd build
 - cmake ../

+# Downloading Models & Installing PyTorch